Ricardo Sandoval: Professional boxing career

 Sandoval faced Jerson Ortiz on 18 February 2023.
 He won the fight by a second-round knockout.
 Sandoval dropped his opponent with a punch to the body in the dying seconds of the round, which left Ortiz unable to rise from the canvas.

 On 10 June 2023, Sandoval faced Rocco Santomauro at the Toyota Arena in Ontario, California.
 He won the fight by unanimous decision with the judges awarding Sandoval scores of 98–92, 96–94, and 96–94.

 Sandoval faced Victor Efrain Sandoval on 21 October 2023.
 He won the fight by unanimous decision.

 Sandoval was scheduled to have a rematch with Carlos Buitrago in a super flyweight bout on 30 March 2024.
 He stopped Buitrago after eight rounds.
 The referee stopped the fight between the eighth and the ninth due to the ringside doctor's observation of the accumulated damage on Buitrago's face.

 On 6 July 2024, Sandoval faced Ángel Acosta for the vacant WBC Silver flyweight title.
 The referee controversially stopped the fight in the 10th and final round, handing Sandoval the victory.
 "I wasn’t hurt," Acosta said after getting backed to the ropes by Sandoval's pressure.
 Regardless of the stoppage, the scorecards had Sandoval winning by a wide margin, 88–83, 89–82, and 87–84.

 Sandoval was scheduled to defend his WBC Silver flyweight title against Saleto Henderson on 15 February 2025.
 He won the bout by unanimous decision, with scores of 98–92, 100–90, and 100–90.
 According to CompuBox, Sandoval outlanded Henderson in total punches, 185 to 78.

-WBA and WBC flyweight championship unification
+Sandoval vs. Teraji

 Sandoval was scheduled to challenge Kenshiro Teraji for the unified WBA and WBC flyweight championship on 30 July 2025.
 He overcame a fifth round knockdown to win via split decision.
 One judge scored the bout 114–113 in favor of Teraji while the other two scored it for Sandoval, 115–112 and 117–110.

+Sandoval vs. Yafai

+Sandoval is scheduled to make the first defense of his unified WBA and WBC flyweight titles against Galal Yafai at Utilita Arena Sheffield in Sheffield, England, on June 6, 2026.